Today's Articles

 Doris "Dorie" Miller was born on this date in 1919.
 He was a Black sailor and World War II hero.

 He was born in Waco, Texas, the son of Henrietta and Conery Miller.
-He had three brothers, one of which served in the Army during World War II.
+He had three brothers, one of whom served in the Army during World War II.
 Miller attended Moore High School, played fullback on the football team, and worked on his father's farm.

 He was transferred to the USS West Virginia (BB-48), where he became the ship's heavyweight boxing champion.
 In 1940, he had temporary duty aboard USS Nevada (BB-36) and served in West Virginia when the Japanese attacked Pearl Harbor in 1941.
 Miller was collecting laundry when the alarm for general quarters sounded.
 He was assigned to carry wounded fellow sailors to places of greater safety.
 Then, an officer ordered him to the bridge to aid the mortally wounded captain of the ship.
 He manned a 50-caliber Browning anti-aircraft machine gun until he ran out of ammunition and was ordered to abandon ship.